altsan/os2-wnnim/README.md

 You can also change the input conversion mode using Shift+Space, which will cycle through the available modes.

+When in clause conversion mode, the following hotkey commands apply:

+    Space:     Convert the current clause text
+    Enter:     Accept the current text as shown
+    Esc:       Cancel conversion (this will clear the current clause text)
+    Backspace: Delete the last character

 The active settings are global, i.e. switching from one program to another will retain the current conversion mode.
 However, settings are _not_ currently saved